Bug report #5456

 see above, it seems to me that does not depend on the toolbox (but I may be very well wrong).

-#3 Updated by Julien Malik about 8 years ago
+#3 Updated by Julien Malik over 8 years ago

 For OTB it is more or less the same as GDAL : a tiff + world file is interpreted as being WGS84.

 If for the output you choose a file with TIFF extension, it will automatically create a GeoTIFF, so the WGS84 CRS will be burned into the output file.

 For such an input (tiff+world file+ crs set in qgis by user) to be properly recognized, we should feed OTB (or SAGA or others) not with the original file, but probably make a temporary VRT

 (http://www.gdal.org/gdal_vrttut.html) merging all info source into one gdal-compatible standalone dataset.
 Then OTB could interpret the CRS specified from QGis.

 As for specifying the output crs, it is usually not possible and depend on the particular application.

 The default case is that OTB produces outputs in the same CRS as its input (say classification, segmentation, all pixel-based algorithms, etc).

 Some apps are meant to change the crs (those who can do resampling typically ortho).